Conservation Foundation holds summer photo contest

 In light of the global pandemic and the need to stay safe at home, the exhibition will be entirely virtual with website and Facebook displays.

-Jurors include presenting sponsor Elizabeth Moore; noted photographer Cliff Roles; noted photographer Stephen B. White; and executive director of Art Center Sarasota Lisa Berger.
+Jurors include presenting sponsor Elizabeth Moore, noted photographer Cliff Roles, noted photographer Stephen B. White and Lisa Berger, executive director of Art Center Sarasota.

 Up to three photographs may be submitted per person and must be received via email no later than midnight on May 31.
 Jurors will review all submissions and select 10 per category for display in online galleries on the Conservation Foundation website as well as the Conservation Foundation Facebook page.